lerna/lerna/website/docs/getting-started.md

 npx lerna add-caching
 ```

-This will take you through a series of prompts to configure your caching:
+A series of questions will be asked to properly configure the workspace:

 ```bash
 ?
 Which of the following scripts need to be run in deterministic/topoglogical order?